app-icon

 Riyad Mahrez (Image Credit: X/@Mahrez22)

 However, Mahrez's biggest achievement will forever remain the victory over Senegal in the 2019 AFCON final, leading the Fennec Foxes to their first international success.
 The winger scored three goals in that campaign.
 After establishing his name as one of the best African players of all time, the 34-year-old is currently plying his trade with Al Ahli in Saudi Arabia.
-The ex-Premier League star Mahrez has amassed over 100 international caps for Algeria with 37 goals and 44 assists to date.
+The ex-Premier League star Mahrez has amassed over 100 international caps for the Algeria national football team with 37 goals and 44 assists to date.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won